joshnajoshy/nc_news_api/README.md

 1- Please use npm install command on terminal to install nessessery packages

-2- Please ensure that all dependencies are install and listed in package.json
+2- Please ensure that all dependencies are installed and listed in package.json
     - Jest (npm install --save-dev jest)
     - Express (npm install express)
     - dotenv (npm i dotenv)